tomuxmon/bevy_roguelike/README.md

 //...
 ```

 If you know how to eliminate `PhantomData` give it a shout.
-Here `state_running` is a State where most of the ui systems are running.
+Here `state_running` is a State where most of the UI systems are running.
-After all that is in place your actors then must have inventory and equipment components in place: `EquipmentDisplay<SomeItemType>` to be able to diplay UI and `Equipment<SomeItemType>` with `Inventory` as underlying containers. to open or close inventory display you must send `InventoryDisplayToggleEvent` event.
-The result should be similar to what can be seen in the [inventiory management](#inventiory-management) section.
+After all that is in place, your actors then must have inventory and equipment components in place: `EquipmentDisplay<SomeItemType>` to be able to display UI and `Equipment<SomeItemType>` with `Inventory` as underlying containers.
+To open or close the inventory display you must send `InventoryDisplayToggleEvent` event.
+The result should be similar to what can be seen in the [inventory management](#inventory-management) section.

 Not really related to the inventory but still in the same crate there is a tooltip implementation.
-To enable tooltip you just need to fill in `UiTextInfo` for both world entities and UI nodes.
-It uses fixed z hack.
+To enable the tooltip you just need to fill in `UiTextInfo` for both world entities and UI nodes.
+It uses a fixed z hack.
 Tooltips are placed at `10.` z.

 #### UI afterthoughts

-All ot the UI was implemented using bevy ui library.
+All of the UI was implemented using bevy UI library.
 It is not the most pleasant way to work with UI and the resulting code has a lot of boilerplate.
 Also looked at bevy_egui, for some reason it did not fit well with this project.
-Again if you know better alternatives (inventory ui or ui library) please give it a shout.
+Again if you know better alternatives (inventory UI or UI library) please give it a shout.

 ### bevy roguelike combat

-As name suggests this crate takes care of the brutal interaction between actors in your environment.
-To use Roguelike combat you need to implement 2 traits: `DamageKind` and `AttributeType`. in code it would look similar to example below.
+As the name suggests this crate takes care of the brutal interaction between actors in your environment.
+To use Roguelike combat you need to implement 2 traits: `DamageKind` and `AttributeType`. in code it would look similar to the example below.

 ```rust
 #![allow(dead_code)]